txstate-etc/featured-search-results/README.md

     "keyphrase": string,
     /* case-insensitive space delimited list, will be stored as lower case keyword array */ "mode": 'keyword'|'phrase'|'exact'
-    /* keyword: all words must be present, but in any order
+    /* keyword: the query must contain all keyphrase words, but in any order
-     * phrase: all words must be present, in order
+     * phrase: the query must contain the keyphrase exactly as it is ordered
-     * exact: query must match exactly */
+     * exact: the query must match the keyphrase exactly */ }],
-  }],
   "tags": [string]
-  /* non-indexed tags for tracking ownership of the entry
+  /* non-indexed tags for tracking ownership/association of the entry
    * optional, comma-separated
    * e.g. `liberal_arts,anthropology` */
 }